scottctr/NStateManager/README.md

-# NStateManager
-Easy to use and very flexible state manager for .Net.

 # Features
-- Simple interface so it's easy to get started
+- Simple interface so it's easy to use
 - State management and processing are decoupled to make configuration intuitive and flexible
 - Stateless so it's thread safe and a single instance can be used for instance of the managed entity
 - Full async/await support, including cancellation and ConfigureAwait